To get started with the Raspberry Pi, here are the things you’ll need for your first Raspberry Pi build.

 The type of plug used will depend on the wall socket and the country where it is used.

 Plugs are typically marked US (United States of America), EU (Europe), AU (Australia), etc. South Africa uses EU standards.
-Some power supplies, like some of the official Raspberry Pi power supplies, will have plug type adapters.
+Some power supplies, like some of the official Raspberry Pi power supplies, will have plug-type adapters.
+Wall socket adaptors can also be used in some countries.

 Connector type